DUNE-DAQ/pocket/docs/README.md

 	address (out-cluster): <server's external IP>:30092
 ```

-To configure the DAQ application to report to the Pocket ERS, set the environment variables below to the Kafka address, for example:
+To configure the DAQ application to report to the Pocket ERS, set the environment variables below to the Kafka address.
+If you are running the DAQ application outside of pocket, use the out-cluster address.
+For example:

 ```bash
 export KAFKA=<your Kafka address>